kdeldycke/awesome-engineering-team-management/README.md

 ## Roles

-On the profile, attitude, behavior, and expectations between developers, managers and executives.
+On the profiles, attitude, behaviors, and expectations between developers, managers and executives.

 ### Executives